DamianTadzik/to-do-list/readme.md

 - [ ] todo page in html and css
 - [ ] database connection
 - [ ] login/register functionality
+- [ ] server with connection do mySQL

 ADDITIONAL:
 - [ ] login with google??